About Yoga Therapy

 patterns that support your presence, vitality, and resilience.

-Yoga Therapy combines and adapts movement and breathing practices, stress reduction and relaxation, self-care strategies for sleep and nutrition, and training for attention and self-awareness.
+Body Systems Yoga Therapy combines and adapts movement and breathing practices, stress reduction and relaxation, self-care strategies for sleep and nutrition, and training for attention and self-awareness.

 Yoga Therapy focuses on how we respond to life’s challenges, such as health conditions and life transitions.
-We work directly with your body and mind to address physical and mental suffering, and the end of suffering.
+We work directly with your body and mind to address physical and mental pain, and the end of suffering.
 How you relate to yourself is where we begin.

 Five Rivers Yoga Therapy offers a gentle, therapeutic approach that is supportive of those with limited mobility or are living with chronic pain and illness.